Project Fairytale Tiara Quilt

 Skill Level: Beginner

 Combine whimsical print fabrics and free-motion quilting from the Baby Lock Tiara long-arm machine to create this Fairytale quilt.
-Perfect for a child’s room or as a baby shower gift this project is quick and can be easily made in a few hours.
+Perfect for a child’s room or as a baby shower gift, this quilted wall hanging is quick and can be easily made in a few hours.
+Download printable instructions and template.

 Thread the sewing machine with all-purpose thread and set the machine for a straight stitch and a ¼” seam allowance.